seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1088 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1089 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1082+6=1088
+//// 1083+6=1089

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 282 (2025, Monday, November 17th at 09:43 pm PST)
+//// File version: 283 (2025, Tuesday, November 18th at 10:27 pm PST)
-//// Line count (including blank lines and compiler line): 1,147
+//// Line count (including blank lines and compiler line): 1,148

 //// ----------------------------------------------------- \\\\